Music at Joy Lane Primary School.

 Peripatetic Instrumental Music Tuition

-This academic year we have had 63 pupils taking instrumental music lessons in school and more who choose to learn out of school.
-This is 14% of our pupils learning in school.
-We offer all of the top ten most popular instruments (ABRSM exam statistics) learned by children and three more instruments in addition.
-We have expanded from offering 2 instruments, to 13 instruments in just 4 years.
-There are local secondary schools offering less than this.
+This academic year, we have sixty-three pupils taking instrumental music lessons in school and more who choose to learn out of school.
+This represents 21% of our Key Stage 2 pupils learning in school.
+We offer all of the top ten most popular learned by children instruments (taken from ABRSM exam statistics) and three more instruments in addition.
+We expanded from offering two instruments, to thirteen instruments in just four years, which is more than some local secondary schools.
 Our instrumental lessons are taken by a wide variety of pupils – boys and girls, across Years 2 – 6, including Oysters classes.
-We have 9 children taking grade 1 or 2 exams in June 2017.
-A real achievement for them.
+We celebrated nine children taking grade 1 or 2 exams in June 2017, which was a really special achievement for them.
+This academic year, we anticipate another fifteen to twenty children taking grades debut, 1 or 2 exams on five different instruments.

-Music Off-Curriculum Afternoon – Every pupil and teacher performed to a huge audience of the whole school on our fields.
+Every pupil and teacher performed to a huge audience of the whole school on our fields.
 A staff choir also performed accompanied by staff/pupil live band.
+We plan to stage this again in the Summer Term 2018.

-Hockney Rock – Our first band began three years ago with 2 Year 3 boys and staff.
+Our first band began three years ago with two Year 3 boys and staff members.

-O2 choir – 55 pupils travelled to London to take part in the largest children’s choir event in the World.
+O2 choir – Fifty-five pupils travelled to London in January 2017 to take part in the largest children’s choir event in the World.

-Tequila – Using professional recording equipment, the whole school, including staff rehearsed and then took part in recording sessions that produced our version of the 60s song, Tequila.
+Tequila – Using professional recording equipment, the whole school, including staff, rehearsed and then took part in recording sessions that produced our version of the 60s song, Tequila, in June 2016.

 The events that we have staged here take such long-term commitment (we begin in Sept for a July performance!) and the huge amount of children who take part do appreciate the enormity of the event and believe it is worth working hard for.
 That is what we are so proud of at Joy Lane.